dober-man/nginx-plus-api-gw-baremetal/README.md

 - Ensure that NGINX is correctly installed and that you have administrative privileges to run the script.
 - The script assumes default installation paths and configurations for NGINX and OpenSSL.
 Adjust paths if your setup is different.
-- Modify the script to add support for additional authentication methods as required.

 - ## Future Enhancements